Matriculation / Student Success and Support

 |EW||Excused Withdrawal occurs when a student is permitted to withdraw from a course(s) due to specific events beyond the control of the student affecting his/her ability to complete a course(s).
 Upon verification of these conditions and documentation substantiating the condition, an “EW” symbol will be assigned.
 Excused withdrawals shall not be counted in progress probation or dismissal calculations or counted as an enrollment attempt.|

-Each student’s work is considered to be satisfactory if an average of 2.0, or “C” or better, is maintained.
+Each student’s work is considered satisfactory if an average of 2.0, or “C” or better, is maintained.

 Students are expected to attend their classes regularly.
 Failure to attend the first class session may result in the student being dropped.

-Failure to attend class jeopardizes not only a student’s grades but the learning potential of the other students who were unable to gain access to the class due to enrollment limits.
+Failure to attend class jeopardizes a student’s grades and the learning potential of the other students who were unable to gain access to the class due to enrollment limits.